How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 SPAIN

-The two most important Islamic centers of Spain, Madrid, and Barcelona, have quickly sided with the victims of the attack.
+The two most important Islamic centres of Spain, Madrid and Barcelona, have quickly sided with the victims of the attack .

-“The Center’s management, the imam, the employees, and the people who come here to pray, strongly condemn this criminal act in all of its aspects.
-These criminal acts are rejected by Islam, all religions, all human values, and all ethics,” said the imam of the Islamic Cultural Center of Madrid.
+“The Centre’s management, the imam, the employees and the people who come here to pray, strongly condemn this criminal act in all of its aspects.
+These criminal acts are rejected by Islam, all religions, all human values and all ethics,” said the imam of the Islamic Cultural Centre of Madrid.

 §